TheWidlarzGroup/react-native-notificated/docs/docs/examples/redux-example.md

 In the `store.ts` file, we:

 - import `configureStore` function, from `@reduxjs/toolkit`.
-That function is necessary to create store.
+That function is necessary to create the store.
-- import `formReducer` (we will describe this function in next paragraphs)
+- import `formReducer` (we will describe this function in the next paragraphs)
 - create `store` with `configureStore` function, and pass `formReducer` as a `reducer` there, with a key `form`
 - export two types: `RootState` and `AppDispatch` which we use to type `useDispatch` and `useSelector` hooks (we will come back to them soon)